Amicus/end-dash/_includes/README.md

 ====================================

-There are a number of future improvements planned for EndDash and we'd love for you to be involved in them!
-Please Fork the EndDash repo and open pull requests or get involved in discussing features or improving documentation via GitHub issues or a PR on the `README.md` file!
-Our homepage at `enddash.com` is hosted on GitHub pages via the `gh-pages` branch, so feel free to improve and make PR's to the home page and live examples there as well!
+There are a number of future improvements planned for EndDash and we'd love for you to be involved in them.
+Please Fork the EndDash repo and open pull requests or get involved in discussing features or improving documentation via GitHub issues or a PR on the `README.md` file.
+Our homepage at `enddash.com` is hosted on GitHub pages via the `gh-pages` branch, so feel free to improve and make PR's to the home page and live examples there as well.

 ## Building and testing